ron-kit/ron-kit.github.io/content/posts/blog3/index.md

 *<sub>excluding military bases, nuclear silos, alien colonies, etc.</sub>

 I am making PCBs (printed circuit boards) for the OBC (on board computer).
-OBC is a very small ~~subteam~~ subsystem as they're calling it now; I am the most junior among them but that means I get to learn the most.
+OBC is a very small subteam, and I am the most junior among them, but that just means I get to learn the most.

 ## School